 November 18, 2009

-After updating to a new version of iTunes, sometimes programs that interface with iTunes (like iTunes Sync) will stop working.
+What does iTunes COM Fix do?
+Sometimes after updating to a new version of iTunes, programs that interface with iTunes (like iTunes Sync) will stop working.
 This is caused by iTunes failing to register itself correctly as a COM object.
 This problem can show itself in different ways, but in iTunes Sync you will usually see an error like this:

 System.InvalidCastException: Unable to cast COM object of type 'iTunesLib.iTunesAppClass' to interface type 'iTunesLib.IiTunes'.